 Ghandi and King also knew governmental leaders could be made to feel shame and embarrassment, and those feelings of shame and embarrassment could be harnessed to leverage desired social change.
 Such tactics employed against a great many governments, then and now—such as Iran, Russia, Syria, China, Cuba, North Korea and others–-would be virtually certain to result in torture and/or death.

 While non-violence as an individual lifestyle may be, in some respects, a noble choice, its effectiveness ends at the moment its practitioner meets one bent on violence, including murder.
 At that point, the choice becomes immediate and stark: touching words in a eulogy affirming a morally superior, non-violent life tragically cut short, or survival to continue to work for higher ends.
-The world will certainly be better served by the continuing existence of one who rejects violence unless absolutely necessary, but who is willing and able to employ it when unquestionably required.
-It can reasonably be argued that pursuing non-violence in the face of one’s all-but-certain impending violent death is not a sign of noble conviction, but of mental illness.
+The world will certainly be better served by the continuing existence of one who rejects violence unless absolutely necessary, but who is willing and able to employ it when absolutely necessary.
+It can be reasonably argued pursuing non-violence in the face of one’s all-but-certain violent death is not a sign of noble conviction, but of mental illness.

 A central lesson of Christianity is the sincere practice of love and mercy.
 There is no inherent contradiction in one who believes and practices those virtues but who is willing and able to protect their life or the life of another, even at the cost of their life.
 The Bible notes in John 15:13:

 Greater love hath no man than this: that a man lay down his life for his friends.